Ekedahl-Oort types of stable curves: Introduction

 \subsection{Acknowledgment}

-The author is grateful to his supervisor Carel Faber for all the discussions and valuable comments and to Valentijn Karemaker for the feedback and helpful remarks.
+The author is grateful to Carel Faber for all the discussions and valuable comments, to Valentijn Karemaker and Rachel Pries for their feedback and insightful suggestions, and to the anonymous referees for their helpful remarks.
 The author is supported by the Mathematical Institute of Utrecht University.